Doctoral students

 Enrolment for studies

 At the beginning of doctoral studies, each doctoral student must formally register (fill in an enrolment form) for attendance or non-attendance.
-Enrolment takes place in the International Office of the Faculty of Law.
-Students are informed about the date for enrolment in due time by email.
-If a student cannot to enrol in studies on the given date, he/she can apply for an alternative date.
+Students are informed by email about the date for enrolment in due time.

-After the enrolment, students receive a login and a password.
+After enrolment, students will receive a login and a password.
 The login and the password are the same for all university systems, such as:

 Identification cards

-After enrolment in studies students can apply for a student identification card which can be either a standard "blue" university card or an ISIC-card.
-More information about identification cards is available here: cvt.upol.cz The identification card is necessary for using the university library, the university canteen and other services.
+After enrolment in studies, students can apply for a student identification card, either a standard "blue" university card or an ISIC card.
+For more information about identification cards, visit cvt.upol.cz.
+The student card is essential for accessing the university library, canteen, and other services.

 Length of study